 - Causing the sexual organ of another person, without that person’s consent, to contact or penetrate the mouth, anus, or sexual organ of another person, including the actor

 Note that these regulations define adult scenarios.
 When it comes to children, these laws are adjusted as follows.
+Working with a Houston criminal defense lawyer will further help you understand these laws

 Understand that in Texas, a child-related sexual abuse charge can include allegations that span beyond assault to also include exploitation and neglect.
 Section 261 of the Texas Family Code defines all of the specific instances of abuse.
 Some of these actions are charged as injury to a child